 Adrianna Boulin’s first impulse has always been to help.

-Boulin, a 2016 graduate of Northeastern’s Master of Public Health in Urban Health, always believed she would be a doctor when she grew up.
+Boulin, a 2016 graduate of Northeastern’s Master of Public Health, always believed she would be a doctor when she grew up.
 Not only did she dream about it, she worked diligently toward her goal—eventually majoring in biology as an undergraduate student at Emmanuel College.

 Her desire for service continued to evolve.
 While still in high school, Boulin founded JAMAKIN ME SMART, Incorporated, which provides school supplies and “encourages the positive self-development” of ambitious Jamaican children.
 She was inspired to start the nonprofit after seeing how expensive and out of reach basic school supplies were to the average family in Jamaica, where she spent summers and part of her childhood.